EdwardRutz/sql-mysql-node/README.md

 # SQL with MySQL and Node.js

-> Demo using SQL on a MySQL database with node.js.
+> A demo using SQL on a MySQL database with node.js.